tappytaps/docker-ejabberd/kubernetes/README.md

 # Ejabberd + Kubernetes

 After some googling around, I scratched my head for why there isn't any documented steps to get Ejabberd working with K8s.
-For that reason after some searchers, I was abled to setup those two together quite easily.
+For that reason after some searches, I was abled to setup those two together quite easily.
 Thanks to the awesome rroemhild/ejabberd docker image and all the scripts already created around that image.

 Because Kubernetes needs the image pre-built with the scripts and modifications, I built a different image available as ccpereira/ejabberd-k8s:0.0.1